John Estes: College career

-At Hawaii, Estes was a three-time All-Western Athletic Conference performer.
+At Hawaii, Estes was a three-time All-Western Athletic Conference (WAC) performer.
 Estes also set the NCAA record for consecutive games started (54) and games played (54) in 2009.

 Estes was on the Rimington Award watch list in 2007, 2008, and 2009.
 In his senior year campaign of 2009 he was one of 3 finalists for the award.
+He graduated from the University of Hawaii at Manoa with a degree in Communications in December 2009.

-In 2019, he was named to the Western Athletic Conference's All-Decade Team for the 2000s.
+In 2019, he was named to the WAC's All-Decade Team for the 2000s.

 Professional career

-Estes was signed as an undrafted free agent following the 2010 NFL Draft by the Jacksonville Jaguars.
+Estes was signed as an undrafted free agent following the 2010 NFL draft by the Jacksonville Jaguars.
 Estes spent the 2012 season on injured reserve.
 He became a free agent in March 2013.

 He signed with the Arizona Cardinals on March 4, 2014.
 He was released by the team on May 12.
 He re-signed with the Cardinals on June 9 and was released on August 30, 2014.

 Estes signed with the Calgary Stampeders as a free agent on July 21, 2015.

 Coaching career

 Estes was a graduate assistant at Hawaii on Nick Rolovich's inaugural staff in 2016.
 He remained on the staff for the 2017 season, serving as the team's de facto offensive line coach after Chris Naeole resigned midway through the season.

 In 2019, Estes joined the Houston Roughnecks of the XFL as offensive line coach.

+Estes joined San Jose State in 2024 as their offensive line coach.